swaptacular/swpt-k8s-config/README.md

 ```

 You will also need to change the
-`simple-git-server/kustomization.yaml` file, so as to use your private
+`simple-git-server/kustomization.yaml` file, so that it uses your
-container image registry for the Git server's and Nginx's images:
+private container image registry for the Git server's and Nginx's
+images:

 ``` console
 $ cat simple-git-server/kustomization.yaml